OleksandrVorushylo/comet-marquee/README.md

   pauseOnInvisible: true,   // pause when marquee is not visible
   syncPause: true,          // synchronize pause across all marquee instances
   repeatCount: 3,           // number of content repetitions for smooth animation
+  forceAnimation: false,    // force animation even if content fits in container
+  forceAnimationWidth: 2,   // multiplier for forced animation width (relative to window width)
   develop: false            // enable debug console logging });